hyphacoop/remote/index.md

 We have found that having a single knowledge base for members to reference smooths coordination.
 Our [Hypha Organizational Handbook](https://handbook.hypha.coop/) describes how members get situated in our ["virtual office"](https://handbook.hypha.coop/onboarding.html) and the vision, processes, and culture of our cooperative.
 Our handbook also documents objectives for each of the working groups within our organization.

-For day-to-day issue tracking and making sure we're making progress on our action items, we use a [GitHub task board](https://link.hypha.coop/tasks) (bascially a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board) with different columns to track the status of tasks).
+For day-to-day issue tracking and making sure we're making progress on our action items, we use a [GitHub task board](https://link.hypha.coop/tasks) (basically a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board) with different columns to track the status of tasks).
 We use the same task template across all our issues which looks like this:
 ```
 Task Summary
 🎟️ Re-ticketed from: #